umbrellio/ci_helper/README.md

 * **CheckDBDevelopment** — executes rails db commands (`db:drop`, `db:create`, `db:migrate`)
     and seeds database.
 Does not accept flags.
 * **CheckDBRollback** — executes rails db commands with additional command `db:rollback_new_migrations`, which rollbacks migrations, added in tested branch.
     Does not accept flags.
+Gem provides this rake task, but only for `Sequel`.
+    If you want to use `ActiveRecord::Migrator`, you'll have to write rake task by your own.
 * **RubocopLint** — executes rubocop linter.
 Does not accept flags.
 * **RunSpecs** — executes `rspec` in project root.
 Accepted flags: `--node-index`, `node-total`, `with-database`, `split-resultset`.